JasonZHS/virtual-lab/nanobody_design/discussions/team_selection/discussion_2.md

 Here is the agenda for the meeting:

-You are working on a research project to use machine learning to develop antibodies or nanobodies for the newest variant of the SARS-CoV-2 spike protein that also, ideally, have activity against other circulating minor variants and past variants.
-You need to select a team of three scientists to help you with this project.
-Please select the team members that you would like to invite to a discussion to create the antibody/nanobody design approach.
-Please list the team members in the following format, using the team member below as an example.
-You should not include yourself (Principal Investigator) in the list.
+You are working on a research project to design a knowledge base that organizes and retrieves accurate information about ongoing research activities, enabling efficient reuse of prior work and supporting scalable knowledge updates across projects.
+You must now assemble a team of three scientists to design a structured knowledge base for this project.
+These team members will later participate in meetings to define a schema, identify sources of information, and decide how knowledge will be updated and validated.

+Please list exactly three team members in the following format.
+Do not include yourself.

 Agent(
-    title="Principal Investigator",
-    expertise="applying artificial intelligence to biomedical research",
-    goal="perform research in your area of expertise that maximizes the scientific impact of the work", role="lead a team of experts to solve an important problem in artificial intelligence for biomedicine, make key decisions about the project direction based on team member input, and manage the project timeline and resources", )
+title="Chief Knowledge Architect",
+expertise=(
+"knowledge graph construction, ontology development, information extraction, and schema governance" ), goal=(
+"design a structure that enables scalable knowledge updates and supports retrieval-based reasoning" ), role=(
+"propose schemas, specify entity/relationship definitions, design attribute-level constraints, and map knowledge sources to the schema"
+),
+)